 Flying low

 A strand in my life discussed really only by my family is embarrassing and futile conversations I have had with non-native English speakers.
-I will have to tell you another time about the pronunciation of Suchi adn the dead centre of Oradea.
-Anyway I saw this man the other day with his flies down.
+I will have to tell you another time about the pronunciation of Sushi and the dead centre of Oradea.
+Anyway, I saw this man the other day with his flies down.
 I knew he wasn't a native English speaker.
 I should have just left it but it seemed to me that here was an opportunity to do a chap a favour and teach him a useful English phrase.
 So I started "Do you know the expression flying low?"
-I explained it to him and mentioned the fact we were in the midst of a current crisis.
+I explained it to him and mentioned the fact that we were in the midst of a current crisis.
 At this point I'd imagined him rectifying things.
 But no. So I tried again.
-As a veteran of such encounters I now know when t leave well alone and I did.
+As a veteran of such encounters I now know when to leave well alone and I did.
 Whether he grasped what I was talking about at any level (no pun intended) I don't know.
 I doubt it.